-This is another allergic reaction but it is confined primarily to the skin.
+Eczema is another allergic reaction, but it is confined primarily to the skin.
 It accounts for about 10 – 20 % of visits to dermatologists.
 It is characterized by itchy skin rashes that often become red and swollen.
-They later crack, weep and scale over.
-It may also lead to thickening of the skin or increased pigmentation .
-Often these people complain of dry sensitive skin and it is more common in children and infants.
-This would be considered a certain type of eczema and it is often associated with other allergic reactions, but can occur by itself.
+They later crack, weep, and scale over.
+It may also lead to thickening of the skin or increased pigmentation.
+Often these people complain of dry sensitive skin, and it is more common in children and infants.
+This would be considered a certain type of eczema and it is often associated with other allergic reactions but can occur by itself.

-Usually the outer layer of the skin called the epidermis will thin out and not provide an adequate barrier to the inner layer called the dermis.
-This thinned layer causes a lose of moisture leading to dry skin and will allow other compounds to penetrate more readily and elicit an allergic reaction.
+Usually, the outer layer of the skin called the epidermis will thin out and not provide an adequate barrier to the inner layer called the dermis.
+This thinned layer causes a loss of moisture leading to dry skin and will allow other compounds to penetrate more readily and elicit an allergic reaction.

 We are going to confine our discussion to food allergies that are mediated by IgE antibodies and not by IgG antibodies or other food intolerance mechanisms.
 These reactions can occur within minutes or a few hours after the allergic substance.
 Symptoms can vary from an itchy mouth or throat, hives, vomiting, diarrhea, coughing to anaphylaxis, which is life threatening.
 Anaphylaxis needs to be treated rapidly with the appropriate medication.